-- Fertilize roses for the last time around August 15th.
-Fertilizing later may stimulate new succulent growth that could damage the plant if there is an early frost. - Divide spring blooming perennials if they need it.
-One way to tell if a perennial needs to be divided is if the plant has a 'hole' in the middle and doesn't look as attractive as it used to or if blooms decrease or stop altogether.
-Also, if the plant is crowding out neighboring plants, it's time to divide.
+- Newly planted perennials, trees and shrubs need consistent watering to get established. - Fertilize roses for the last time around August 15th.
+Fertilizing later may stimulate new succulent growth that could damage the plant if there is an early frost. - Divide spring blooming perennials if needed.
+Ways to tell if a perennial needs to be divided is if the plant has a 'hole' in the middle and doesn't look as attractive as it used to, if blooms decrease or stop altogether or if the plant is crowding out neighboring plants.